MicrosoftDocs/msteams-docs/msteams-platform/bots/overview.md

 ### Explore bot capabilities

 You can choose one or more of the following capabilities for your bot app.
-Use either Bot Framework SDK or Teams Toolkit to build these capabilities in your bot.
+Use either Bot Framework SDK or Teams AI Library with Teams Toolkit to build these capabilities in your bot.

-* **AI bot**:
+* **Agents**:
-  An AI bot uses artificial intelligence to perform the tasks it is automated to do.
-It understands natural language and can engage in conversation and answer questions.
-You can use it for virtual assistance, language translation, predictive analysis, and more.
-You can build the following types of bots:
+  An agent is a bot that use artificial intelligence to perform automated tasks.
+They understand natural language, can engage in conversations, and answer questions.
+You can use them for virtual assistance, language translation, predictive analysis, and more.
+AI-enabled Teams bots, known as **custom engine agents**, can be built using custom AI models of your choice.

-  * Teams AI bot: Teams AI bot is integrated within Microsoft Teams and utilizes Microsoft Teams AI library and Natural Language Processing (NLP).
-  * Custom engine agent for Microsoft 365 Copilot: This is a custom engine copilot is an AI-powered bot.
-It's built using custom AI models.
-You can integrate a custom engine copilot for Microsoft 365 Copilot with various systems.

-  For more information, see [build a custom engine agent to chat with your data using Teams AI library and Teams Toolkit](../Teams-AI-library-tutorial.yml).
+  To learn how to build one, see [build a custom engine agent to chat with your data using Teams AI library and Teams Toolkit](../Teams-AI-library-tutorial.yml).

 * **Conversational bot**:
   A conversational bot is a chat bot that can simulate conversation with users, who can use it to interact with a web service.
 The conversation is made possible through text, interactive cards, and dialogs.
 This bot can understand user inputs and respond accordingly.
 You can use it to help users with virtual assistance, customer service, and more.